A L I S O N J A C K S O N A R T I S T

-Alison Jackson is a BAFTA and multi-award winning contemporary artist who explores the cult of celebrity – an extraordinary phenomenon created by the media and publicity industries.
-Jackson makes convincingly realistic work about celebrities doing things in private using lookalikes.
+Alison Jackson is a contemporary, BAFTA award artist who explores the cult of celebrity – an extraordinary phenomenon created by the media, publicity industries and the public figures themselves.
+Her work sits squarely in the middle of the current fake news, alternative facts or news debates.
+Jackson makes convincingly realistic work about celebrities doing things in private using cleverly styled lookalikes.
 Likeness becomes real and fantasy touches on the believable.
+She creates scenarios we have all imagined but never seen before.

 2016 Villa Rot, Germany